karma4u101/FoBo/README.md

 This external/optional Lift module is a love, peace and harmony mix of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and the [ZURB/Foundation](http://foundation.zurb.com/) toolkits.

-If you do not need the mix of both the toolkits it is also easy to set up this module for use for either of the toolkits.
+If you do not need the mix of both the toolkits it is also easy to set up this module for use with either of the toolkits separately.

 Lift comes by default, at this writing, bundled with [blueprint](http://blueprintcss.org/) as hooked up CSS toolkit, with this module you can replace blueprint with a awesome combination of two cutting edge front-end toolkits that will jazz up your Lift applications with a concert mix of the twitter bootstrap:s front-end toolkit brilliance and the rock & roll solid reactive, mobile scalable zurb/foundation front-end framework.

-The prefered way to work with these toolkits is to leave there files untouched and use application specific css/js files
-for application specific tweaks and overrides, so apart from the benefits outlined above, by using this module you will get
-a clean separation of the static toolkit files and your application specific resources as the module dose not cluttering your applications webapp resources directory.
+The prefered way to work with these toolkits is to leave there files untouched and use application specific css/js files for application specific tweaks and overrides, so apart from the benefits outlined above, by using this module you will get a clean separation of the static toolkit files and your application specific resources as the module dose not cluttering your applications webapp resources directory.

 After many years of Java EE development I started look at Scala/Lift in May 2011 so there may be some none "best practice" stuff in there and if you find something you think could be done in a more Scala/Lift fashion please let me know.

 Improvements, contributions and suggestions are welcome!
-Leave a issue report or drop a question/suggestion on [Lift's mailing list](http://groups.google.com/group/liftweb/)
+Leave a issue report or drop a question/suggestion to my priv. e-mail or on
+[Lift's mailing list](http://groups.google.com/group/liftweb/)

 best regards